Curvature-Constrained Vector Field for Motion Planning of Nonholonomic Robots: Introduction

-As to the motion planning in nonholonomic robots with bounded curvature trajectory, few existing works attempt to incorporate the curvature constraint into the VF-based motion planning.
-The challenges lie in at least two respects.
-On one hand, the construction of feasible VFs that meets the desirable curvature constraints is challenging.
-Given the requirement of velocity continuity in mechanics, the curvature of VFs should be not only bounded but also continuous as mentioned in \cite{scheuer1997continuous}.
-Furthermore, the integral curves of the VF are expected to guide a nonholonomic robot to the target configuration in the sense of arriving at the desired position with a specified orientation.
-However, it is challenging to design a feasible VF such that it aligns with the target orientation when nonholonomic robots are controlled to approach the target position, since the curvature constraint limits the changing rate of orientation.
-For instance, the VFs proposed in \cite{lau2015fluid} would converge to the desired position but fail to guarantee alignment with a specified orientation, which further highlights the difficulty of VF design in simultaneous position and orientation planning.
+When the robot's orientation aligns with the VF, the robot's trajectory is the same as the VF's integral curves by moving along the VF.
+To ensure the boundedness of the curvature of the trajectory and the continuity of the control inputs, the curvature of the VF should be not only bounded but also continuous\cite{scheuer1997continuous}.
+Furthermore, navigating towards the target configuration requires the VF to coincide with the target orientation while approaching the target position, which becomes challenging since the adjustment of the orientation of the VF is limited by the curvature constraint.
+For example, the VFs proposed in \cite{lau2015fluid} would converge to the desired position but do not guarantee alignment with a specified orientation, further highlighting the difficulty of VF design in simultaneous position and orientation planning.

-On the other hand, technical challenges arise when deriving control laws to track the VF under the limitations on control actuation.
-When the robot's orientation is the same as the reference orientation specified by the VF, the magnitude of the VF can serve as the linear velocity of the robot while the angular velocity is determined by the changing rate of VF's orientation\cite{he2024simultaneous}.
-However, in practice where the robot's orientation deviates from the VF, it is difficult to track the VF while satisfying the curvature constraint, since the curvature constraint not only imposes control input bounds but also couples the linear and angular velocities.
-Existing works such as \cite{pothen2017curvature,shivam2021curvature} propose VFs satisfying the curvature constraint, but require overly large control inputs that possibly violate the curvature constraint.
-To ensure the existence of feasible control laws that track the VF under the curvature constraint, the co-design of the VF and control laws is crucial.
-Due to the aforementioned challenges, it remains an open problem to derive a feedback motion planning method that guides a nonholonomic robot under curvature constraint to the target configuration.
+On the other hand, the design of tracking control laws for the CVF becomes significantly more difficult under the nonholonomic and curvature constraints.
+In most cases, a nonholonomic robot's orientation differs from the CVF, leading to the deviation of its trajectory from the CVF's integral curve.
+Moreover, the curvature constraint imposes an upper bound proportional to the linear velocity on the angular velocity, restricting the robot from aligning its orientation with the CVF and hence exacerbating the deviation.
+Take \cite{pothen2017curvature,shivam2021curvature}, for example, although their VFs have prescribed curvature limits, the control laws designed to track these VFs do not account for the limited actuation mentioned above.
+Hence, the actual trajectories may violate the curvature constraint when deviations occur.
+To ensure the existence of feasible control laws that can track the VF under curvature constraint, the co-design of the VF and control laws is crucial.
+Due to the aforementioned challenges, developing a feedback motion planning method to guide a nonholonomic robot with curvature constraints to the target configuration remains unsolved.